userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 2. Install [Homebrew](https://brew.sh) using their guide
 3. Install PHP 8.2, from the terminal : `brew install shivammathur/php/php@8.2`

-[notice=tip]It's possible to use multiple version of PHP on MacOS.
+[notice=tip]It's possible to use multiple versions of PHP on MacOS.
 See [shivammathur/php documentation](https://github.com/shivammathur/homebrew-php#switch-between-php-versions).[/notice]

 #### Linux & Windows WSL2
 Install PHP through the package manager.
 For example, on Ubuntu :